jessiwu/isleT/README.md

 isleT🏝️ is a teachers rating app,

-frontend is built with Flutter framework,
+- frontend  is built with Flutter framework,

-I store data in Google Cloud Firestore as backend.
+- data is stored in Google Cloud Firestore and I use Firebase as my backend

+- this app can be build and deploy as an Android and iOS app!

 ## Info